 The Jack and Albert Rivers' Restoration (JARR) project was born.

 The original Project partnership committee consisted of representatives of the following groups, each committing to projects within the JARR Project area:

 YYLN; Madalya (no longer active), Albert River, Binginwarri and Wonyip Landcare Groups; West Gipplsand Catchment Management Authority; Waterwatch and Greening Australia.

 By 2010 the first major breakthrough was made with the production of a Biodiversity Blueprint , which provides a map of the JARR area showing:

 By 2012 we had our second major breakthrough - a Communities for Nature Grant of $600,000 to:

-At the launching of this website in September 2014 we find ourselves:
+At the launching of this website in September 2014 the JARR Project had:

-Total investment from the Norman Wettenhall Foundation into the JARR project for capacity, community education and research has been $130,000.
-Without their continued support the project would have never achieved anywhere near the outcomes that it has.
+Total investment from the Norman Wettenhall Foundation into the JARR project for capacity, community education and research has significant and without their continued support the project would have never achieved anywhere near the outcomes that it has.